Australia's largest independent migration law firm. Open 7 days! Book here.

 Need help?
 We are available 7 days a week.

 The cost of a partner visa in Australia has risen significantly over the last decade and continues to increase.
-How much you will end up paying depends on several factors, including whether your partner visa is granted in the first instance or if you need to appeal a refusal to Australia’s Administrative Appeals Tribunal (AAT).
+How much you will end up paying depends on several factors, including whether your partner visa is granted in the first instance or if you need to appeal a refusal to Australia’s Administrative Review Tribunal (ART).
 Unlike tourist or student visas, the partner visa process is part of a permanent residency (PR) pathway and involves a more rigorous assessment process.

 The primary cost you must consider is the visa application fee, payable to the Australian Government at the time of submission.
 This fee varies depending on the type of Australian partner visa you are applying for and whether you are applying from within or outside Australia.